“Do I need a piano at home?”

 Alternatively, you can rent a digital piano.
 I have two digital pianos available for rent.
 The cost to rent a piano is $40 a month, plus a security deposit.

+DIGITAL KEYBOARD The last type of instrument is a digital keyboard.
+These are often smaller (61 keys or less), and sometimes the keys themselves are smaller than on a real piano.
+The keys are not weighted or touch-sensitive, and they often do not have pedals, or there is one pedal on a cable.
+They are usually less than $400, so the price is attractive, but I absolutely do NOT recommend keyboards.
 Students that have keyboards at home have problems with hand position and the basic ability to play with good tone.
 It develops very unfortunate habits, and it eventually affects their musicality.
 If you buy a keyboard, I can almost guarantee that your child will be unhappy coming to lessons as they will find it difficult to play on a real piano, and you will end up replacing it later anyway (and the resale value for keyboards is virtually nothing).
-I once asked an RCM examiner if they can tell during an exam if a student has a keyboard at home, and she confirmed this… within 5 minutes, they can tell!!
+I once asked an RCM examiner if they can tell during an exam if a student has a keyboard at home, and she confirmed this… within 5 minutes, they can tell!! |

 The terms digital piano and digital keyboard are often used interchangeably, which is confusing for buyers.
 Look carefully in the specifications to understand the features of the product.